Definition of conifer

-Any member of the order Pinales, woody plants that bear their seeds and pollen on separate, cone-shaped structures.
-They constitute the largest division of gymnosperms, with more than 550 species.
-Most are evergreen, upright trees and shrubs.
+Any of an order of trees and shrubs, conifers usually have usually needle-shaped or scale-like leaves.
+Conifers include forms (such as pines) with true cones and others (such as yews) that bear a fruit.
+There are more than 550 species of conifers, and most are evergreen trees and shrubs.
 They grow throughout the world (except in Antarctica) and prefer temperate climate zones.
-Conifers include the pines (Pinus), junipers (Juniperus), spruces (Picea), hemlocks (Tsuga), firs (Abies), larches (Larix), yews (Taxus), cypresses (Cupressus), bald cypresses (Taxodium), Douglas firs (Pseudotsuga), arborvitaes (Thuja), and related groups.
 They include the world's smallest and tallest trees.
-Conifers supply softwood timber used for general construction, mine timbers, fence posts, poles, boxes and crates, and other articles, as well as pulpwood for paper.
+Conifers supply softwood timber used for general construction, boxes and crates, and other articles, as well as pulpwood for paper.
 The wood is also used as fuel and in the manufacture of cellulose products, plywood, and veneers.
-The trees are the source of resins, volatile oils, turpentine, tars, and pharmaceuticals.
-Conifer leaves vary in shape but generally have a reduced surface area to minimize water loss.
-Especially in the pines, firs, and spruces, the leaves are long and stiff and are commonly referred to as needles.
-Cypresses, cedars, and others have smaller, scalelike leaves.
-Conifers were the dominant type of vegetation just before the advent of angiosperms (see flowering plant).
+The trees are the source of resins, oils, turpentine, tars, and pharmaceuticals.

 ultimately from Latin conifer cone-bearing, from conus cone + -fer

 biology : a bush or tree (such as a pine) that produces cones and that usually has leaves that are green all year

 Definition of conifer for Students